travis-ci/docs-travis-ci-com/user/languages/php.md

 ## Dependency Management (a.k.a. vendoring)

-Before Travis can run your test suite, it may be necessary to pull down your project dependencies.
+Before Travis CI can run your test suite, it may be necessary to pull down your project dependencies.
 It can be done using a PHP script, a shell script or anything you need.
 Define one or more commands you want Travis CI to use with the *install* option in your .travis.yml, for example:

     install: php vendor/vendors.php